skip to main content

 • Provide a variety of meaningful working experiences under direct supervision of qualified personnel.

-• Recognize that student is a minor and is participating in a school sponsored program at the worksite.
-Therefore the mentor agrees that all conduct and communication will be appropriate to a teaching environment.
+• Recognize that the student is a minor and is participating in a school sponsored program at the worksite.

 • Follow all federal, state, and local laws for the employment of minors, including those regulating hours of employment.